|life span|| |

 The Anatolian's short coat and thick undercoat are pretty stress-free when it comes to grooming.
 Brush them maybe once a week and they should stay looking sharp.
 They will shed their undercoat twice a year, so every spring and fall you'll want to up the brushing to stay on top of the hair that will come flying off of them.

-This breed is remarkably healthy, especially for its size.
-The average lifespan for an extra-large dog is usually around eight or nine years, but Anatolains routinely live for 11 years or more.
+The average lifespan for an extra-large dog is usually around eight or nine years, but Anatolains routinely live for 11–13.

 "What I would have said 10 years ago versus now are very different things," says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
 "We're seeing the giant breed dogs living longer and longer.
 Historically those dogs have not had very long life spans.
 But now with good care, I've seen them live as old as 15."